-- 5.1 The proposed scheme is for a single self-build dwelling of contemporary design and is on land outside the development limits of North Duffield which is a Designated Service Village.
-The proposal is contrary to CS Policy SP2A(c) and so is not in accordance with the Development Plan and should be refused unless material considerations indicate otherwise. - 5.2 One such material consideration is the NPPF which states that proposals for housing should be considered in the context of the presumption in favour of sustainable development and which seeks to boost the supply of housing.
+- 5.1 The proposed scheme is submitted in outline for up to 2 dwellings with access to be considered at this stage and is on land outside the development limits of North Duffield which is a Designated Service Village.
+The proposal is contrary to Policy SP2A(c) of the Core Strategy and a departure from the development plan and should be refused unless material considerations indicate otherwise. - 5.2 One such material consideration is the NPPF which states that proposals for housing should be considered in the context of the presumption in favour of sustainable development and which seeks to boost the supply of housing.
 In assessing the proposal against the three dimensions of sustainable development set out within the NPPF, the development would bring some limited economic benefits as it would generate employment opportunities in both the construction and other sectors linked to the construction market.
-The proposal would also see the applicant's current house become available to bring additional residents to the area who in turn would contribute to the local economy through supporting local businesses and facilities. - 5.3 The proposal achieves a more limited social role in that the applicant is proposing that land be transferred to the Parish Council for use as allotments which are believed to be a welcome provision locally. - 5.4 The proposal takes into account environmental issues such as ecology and biodiversity, flooding and impacts on climate change.
+The new occupants of the dwellings would contribute to the local economy through supporting local businesses and facilities.

+- 5.3 The proposal achieves a limited social role in that the application is proposing to make provision for smaller custom-build homes as encouraged by the NPPF. - 5.4 The proposal takes into account environmental issues such as ecology and biodiversity, flooding and land contamination.
 Due to the presence of local services within North Duffield and access to public transport, the need to travel by car can be reduced.
-The proposal is also considered to be acceptable in respect of the access, layout, impact upon residential amenity, drainage and contamination in accordance with adopted Local Plan policy.
-It is, therefore, acknowledged that the development would bring some limited economic, social and environmental benefits to the village of North Duffield and that there would be no harm to matters of acknowledged importance. - 5.5 Notwithstanding the conflict with the adopted and up-to-date settlement boundary, it is not considered that approving the application for a single dwelling would cause serious harm to the Council's strategy for the provision of housing.
+The proposal is also considered to be acceptable in respect of the access, layout, impact upon residential amenity and drainage in accordance with adopted Local Plan policy.
+It is, therefore, acknowledged that the development would bring some small economic, social and environmental benefits to the village of North Duffield and that there would be no harm to matters of acknowledged importance. - 5.5 Notwithstanding the conflict with the adopted and up-to-date settlement boundary, it is not considered that approving the application for a single dwelling would cause serious harm to the Council's strategy for the provision of housing.
 Designated Service Villages such as North Duffield have been identified in the CS as having some capacity for additional residential development and the application land has been assessed as being an appropriate location for housing and has been included in the Council's 5 year housing land supply figure.
 Other land between the western edge of the defined Development Limits and Moses Drain has also been granted planning permission and development has taken place.
-It has been suggested that North Duffield has seen a relatively small amount of new development in recent years, particularly when compared to other DSVs, and that the village would benefit from a small number of appropriately sited additional houses such as now proposed in that the viability of numerous services and facilities would be enhanced.

-5.6 In recommending that the Committee approve this application, Members are requested to recognise that the application is not in accordance with the Development Plan but that the nature and extent of the material considerations justify a decision that is contrary to the provisions of the Plan.
-Thus, subject to the recommended conditions and the conclusion of the planning obligation as outlined, the material considerations as set out in this report outweigh the conflict with the Development Plan such that planning permission should be granted.
+It has been suggested that North Duffield has seen a relatively small amount of new development in recent years, particularly when compared to other DSVs, and that the village would benefit from a small number of appropriately sited additional houses such as now proposed in that the viability of numerous services and facilities would be enhanced. - 5.6 In recommending that the Committee approve this application, Members are requested to recognise that the application is not in accordance with the Development Plan but that the nature and extent of the material considerations justify a decision that is contrary to the provisions of the Plan.
+Thus, subject to the recommended conditions, the material considerations as set out in this report outweigh the conflict with the Development Plan such that planning permission should be granted.